-A closer look at outcomes for core health care categories indicates that costs associated with consultations of physicians are considerably lower for PC workers than for matched NPC workers (table 2, row 5).
-PC workers see doctors less often and incur costs on the order of 85 Euro in the year after the reference date.
-The corresponding figure is 95 Euros for matched NPC workers, giving rise to a sizeable and statistically significant difference of 10 Euros in costs.
+A closer look at outcomes for core health care categories indicates that costs associated with consultations of physicians are considerably lower for PC workers than for matched NPC workers (Table 2, row 5).
+PC workers see doctors less often and incur costs of the order of 85 Euro in the year after the reference date.
+The corresponding figure is 95 Euros for matched NPC workers, giving rise to a statistically significant difference of 10 Euros in costs.
 However, recall that these costs have been lower for PC workers already in the pre-displacement year.
 This calls for a careful investigation of the sensitivity of this result with respect to an identification strategy that controls more directly for differences in pre-displacement health costs.
-Concerning expenses related to hospitalizations and the prescription of medical drugs, the empirical results point to slightly, though insignificantly, higher expenditures for PC workers compared to matched NPC workers (table 2, rows 6 and 7).
+Concerning expenses related to hospitalizations and the prescription of medical drugs, the empirical results point to slightly, though insignificantly, higher expenditures for PC workers compared to matched NPC workers (Table 2, rows 6 and 7).

-Unlike for men, results for women do not indicate a significant difference in terms of overall health costs (table 2, row 1).
-Whereas average public health costs in the post-displacement year amount to 934 Euros for female PC workers and are thus almost the same as for male workers, the corresponding amount for matched NPC women is only 732 Euros.
-The resulting difference of 202 Euros is not significantly different from zero.
+Unlike for men, results for women do not indicate a significant difference in terms of overall health costs (Table 2, row 1).
+Whereas average public health costs in the post-displacement year amount to 934 Euros for female PC workers and are thus almost the same